neve-linux/neveports/Usage.md

-# Using cports
+# Using nports

-This document provides a comprehensive reference on using the `cports` system, more specifically its `cbuild` component.
+This document provides a comprehensive reference on using the `nports` system, more specifically its `nbuild` component.

 *Table of Contents*